 You know what?

-I am still alive, and had a great time, speeding as fast as I could without any excessive weight.
+I am still alive and had a great time, speeding as fast as possible without any excessive weight.

 Recommended by Marco from Monkeyrockworld